Does BitLocker Slow Down SSD on Windows 11/10? UP to 45%

 1. Is there a downside for using BitLocker?

-BitLocker encryption may slow down the system and affect PC performance because it occupies CPU and disk resources to handle data encryption and decryption.
-Additionally, BitLocker encryption is unavailable on Windows 11 and Windows 10 Home.
+BitLocker encryption can slow down a system and impact performance, as it uses CPU and disk resources to encrypt and decrypt data.
+Furthermore, it is not available on Windows 11 and Windows 10 Home.

 2. How do I remove BitLocker from my SSD?